Mountain View, California: Roads

+Public transportation

 The Downtown Mountain View Station is the transit center for the city, connecting the public commuter rail, light rail, bus, and private shuttle systems.
+It is one of the busiest transit centers in the county, behind Milpitas, Palo Alto and San Jose.

+Rail service

 Mountain View is served by the Caltrain commuter rail system, which runs from San Francisco to Gilroy.
-The two Caltrain stations in the city are Downtown Mountain View Station and San Antonio Station.
-The city is also served by the Santa Clara Valley Transportation Authority (VTA), which operates various bus lines and the light rail system.
+The two Caltrain stations in the city are the Mountain View Station and the San Antonio Station.
+Caltrain provides all classes of service in Mountain View, with Baby Bullet trains stopping at the main downtown station.

+The city is also served by the Santa Clara Valley Transportation Authority (VTA), which operates various bus lines and a light rail system connecting Mountain View with other points in Santa Clara County.
 There are a total of four stations in the city on the Orange Line VTA light rail line, with Downtown Mountain View Station serving as the northern terminus, while the other three stations are Whisman, Middlefield, and Bayshore/NASA.

+Bus service

 MVgo is a free shuttle service that runs three routes throughout Mountain View beginning and ending at Downtown Mountain View Station during morning and evening commute hours.
 Many large local employers (including Google, Microsoft, Apple Inc., and NASA Ames Research Center) operate employee shuttles that stop at the Downtown Mountain View Station.
-There is also a free community shuttle bus that serves 50 stops within Mountain View.
+There is also a free community shuttle bus that serves 50 stops in a loop within Mountain View, which connects the major shopping areas with the residential neighborhoods.

-The three nearest major airports are San Jose International Airport (SJC), San Francisco International Airport (SFO), and Oakland International Airport (OAK), respectively.
-Moffett Federal Airfield is located just north of Mountain View, but it is restricted to government, military, and private use.
-The nearest general aviation airport is the Palo Alto Airport of Santa Clara County.
+VTA operates several regularly scheduled routes within the city, including Routes 21, 22/522, 40, 51, and 52.
+VTA also has a bus yard in Mountain View, near Shoreline Blvd and US-101.

 Utilities

 Power in the city is operated by Pacific Gas and Electric Company.

+The city is one of the region's largest users of Recycled Water, mostly for landscaping in the area North of US-101 covering Shoreline Park and the Google campus.
+Mountain View uses about 460,000 gallons of recycled water daily, with plans to expand that usage to up to 1.4 million gallons each day.

 On August 16, 2006, after over a year of test deployments, Google announced that its implementation of free IEEE 802.11g wireless service for all of the city was fully operational.

 On February 19, 2014, the City of Mountain View and Google announced a new connectivity plan for residents, to replace the existing system.
 Service was to be available along the downtown corridor of Mountain View, primarily on Castro Street.
 Other areas to be covered included Rengstorff Park, the Mountain View Public Library, Senior, Community, and Teen Centers.